Ulrich split rings: dimension one rings

-In the following, for an $\m$-primary ideal $I$, $\Ul_I(R)$ will denote the subcategory of $I$-Ulrich modules in the sense of \cite[Definition 4.1]{dms}, i.e., it is the collection of all maximal Cohen--Macaulay modules $M$ such that $M\cong IM$ (see \cite[Theorem 4.6]{dms}).
+In the following, for an $\m$-primary ideal $I$ of $R$, $\Ul_I(R)$ will denote the subcategory of $I$-Ulrich $R$-modules in the sense of \cite[Definition 4.1]{dms}, which is the collection of all maximal Cohen--Macaulay $R$-modules $M$ such that $e(I,M)=\ell(M/IM)$, i.e., $M\cong IM$ (see \cite[Theorem 4.6]{dms}).

 The next lemma says that the conductor of the integral closure is $I$-Ulrich.

 \begin{lem} Let $R$ be a local Cohen--Macaulay ring of dimension $1$.
 Let $I$ be a regular ideal of $R$.
 Then $\c\in \Ul_I(R)$. \end{lem}